Scott and Sid

-Scott and Sid is a 2018 British coming-of-age feature film directed, written and produced by Scott Elliott and Sid Sadowskyj.
+Scott and Sid is a British coming-of-age feature film directed, written and produced by Scott Elliott and Sid Sadowskyj.
 Based on the filmmakers’ real lives, this tale evolves around the lives of the two male protagonists as they strive to fulfill a list of ambitions made when they were 15, with the ultimate goal to make a film before they reach the age of thirty.
 The film stars Richard Mason and Tom Blyth, both making their debuts as the lead characters in the film, whilst Charlotte Milchard takes on the supporting role as Sid's mum.
-The film was theatrically released in the UK in March 2018, by Dreamchasers Film Ltd.
+The film was made available to buy and rent in the UK on 1 March 2021, on Amazon and iTunes.

 Plot

 Scott and Sid recount their story to a taxi driver, unfolding in flashbacks.

 As schoolboys growing up in York, the pair were isolated, underachieving and a little lost.
 While Scott was an uncontainable and frantic youth, Sid was a more reserved and awkward teen.
 Both were weighed down by their chaotic lives; Scott, an unloved foster child, was expelled from multiple schools for his unruly behaviour and Sid, the son of an alcoholic Karen and an absent father, was caught buying alcohol underage and swept up in a dodgy scheme selling alcohol for gangsters.
 Both are ridiculed by their teacher when they contemplate what the future holds for them and despairing of the compromise and limited ambitions around them, they are united by friendship.

 In defiance of the low expectations that everyone had for them, Scott and Sid wrote a list of goals and began pursuing each one in turn to create a better life.
 The overly serious Sid is inspired by Scott's wild and untamed spirit, while Scott draws strength from Sid's boundless work ethic and determination to get ahead.
 They call themselves "Dreamchasers", building their whole lifestyle and ideology around pushing themselves farther and faster than anyone expects.
 Fuelled by ambition and entrepreneurial spirit they launch two successful businesses while still at school.
 However, lies and deceit soon tarnish the friendship.

 Overcoming their troubles, they continue to strive to be better and even at the age of 24, it is not enough to have a successful media business, they want more.
 Item number one on their list of dreams remains: to make a film.
 Chasing their biggest dream yet, they embark on their journey.